Trump to unveil infrastructure plan: Here's what we know

-At his State of the Union, Trump laid out his vision: To turn $200 billion in federal money into $1.5 trillion for fixing America's infrastructure by leveraging local and state tax dollars and private investment.
+Trump laid out his vision at his State of the Union: To turn $200 billion in federal money into $1.5 trillion for fixing America's infrastructure by leveraging local and state tax dollars and private investment.

 "Together, we can reclaim our building heritage," he said.
 "We will build gleaming new roads, bridges, highways, railways, and waterways across our land."